ENGL A121: Short Story Writing I

 Writing Assignments

 Students perform a range of writing tasks on a weekly basis.
-In addition to generating a minimum of three full-length short stories and one competent revision, students evaluate each others stories in writing each week, respond critically to published writers works, and perform regular writing exercises.
+In addition to generating a minimum of three short stories and one competent revision, students evaluate each others stories in writing each week, respond critically to published writers works, and perform regular writing exercises.
 5 hours a week

 Out-of-class Assignments